mikedesu/raylib-rpg/SCRATCH.md

 - convert class into struct
 - convert class methods into functions
-    - put the `smart_ptr` to the struct as the first argument
+    - put the reference -OR- `smart_ptr`

-doing Game class first
+    to the struct as the first argument